SiddharthSham/spirit/README.md

-# spirit
+# Spirit.css
-A simple, lightweight and powerful CSS framework
+A simple, lightweight and powerful CSS framework.

+More information coming soon.